One day only sale! 50% off World Soccer subscriptions

 - You won’t miss a single issue of your favourite magazine: We send it to your home every 4 weeks – no effort required on your part!

-- As a subscriber you pay far less that you would at the newsagent.
-With our half price offer you only pay £2.83 for each issue, with the lower price guaranteed for 12 months.
+- As a subscriber you pay less that you would at the newsagent.

 Why not give us a try?
-Subscribe today with our half price offer!
+Get a World Soccer subscription today.